western marbleseed

 12 to 28

-Softhair marbleseed (Lithospermum parviflorum) is the eastern subspecies.
+Softhair marbleseed (Lithospermum parviflorum) is the eastern species.
 It is a taller plant, up to 48 tall.
-The leaves are twice as large, up to 6 long and 1½ wide.
-The nutlet is dull and less than in diameter.
+The leaves are much larger, up to 5½long and 1½ wide.
+The nutlet is dull and less than in diameter, and has a small collar around the attachment point.

 Taxonomy